suryakva/genai-titan-image-generator/README.md

 ## Clean up

-To avoid unnecessary cost, clean up all the infrastructure created with the following command on your workstation:
+To avoid unnecessary costs, clean up all the infrastructure created with the following command on your workstation:

 ```
 cdk destroy --all
 ```

 Enter `y` at the prompt.
-This step takes around 10 minutes.
 Check if all resources are deleted on the console.
 Also delete the assets S3 buckets created by the AWS CDK on the Amazon S3 console as well as the assets repositories on Amazon ECR.